-FINANCIAL INFORMATION A student who is suspended from the College and who loses Federal Aid will, however, be afforded the opportunity to appeal if there are mitigating circumstances.
-To appeal a suspension and loss of Federal Aid, the student must write to The Appeals Committee.
+Federal Pell Grant Federal Work-Study Federal Supplemental Educational Opportunity Grants Federal Perkins Loans Federal Stafford Loans, subsidized and unsubsidized Federal PLUS Loans tee.
 The letter should be a very well written, typed, business letter.
 If the student is not familiar with writing a business letter, he/she is advised to seek assistance.
 In the body of the letter, the student should explain why his/her Grade Point Average has fallen below the minimums, what he/she will do to ensure that the Grade Point Average will improve to meet the minimum standards, and request to be reinstated to the academic program and to receive Federal Title IV aid.
 A student must also complete an "Appeal of Financial Aid Consequence of Unsatisfactory Progress" and return it to the Director of Financial Aid.